rng-guy/NFSMWBartender/APPENDIX.md

 * Rarely, vehicles that are not in a "Roadblocks" spawn table will still show up in roadblocks.
 This is a vanilla bug: it usually happens when the game attempts to spawn a vehicle while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
 Even more rarely than that, this bug can also happen with traffic cars or the helicopter.

-* All "Events" and "Patrols" spawns that end up joining a pursuit will then also count towards the spawn limits (i.e. `count` values) of the pursuit's current "Chasers" spawn table.
+* Once they join a pursuit, "Events" and "Patrol" spawns also count as "Chasers" as far as membership (i.e. fleeing decisions) and the `count` values of "Chasers" are concerned.

 * The "Events" spawn tables also apply to the scripted patrols in prologue (DDay) race events.